devsoli/personal-website/README.md

 # personal-website
-A landing page for resume website with TailwindCSS🦧
+A landing page for personal website with TailwindCSS🦧